Agency vs. Corporate Recruiting: Which One Is Best to Work With?

-What Is A Corporate Recruiter?
+What Is a Corporate Recruiter?

 A corporate recruiter is paid a salary, sometimes with a small commission or bonus structure.
 Often from an HR background, a corporate recruiter may also be responsible for other tasks besides recruiting, like onboarding new hires and managing employee benefits.

-What Is An Agency Recruiter?
+What Is an Agency Recruiter?

 An agency recruiter receives a nominal salary and earns most of their income on commission based on the positions they fill.
 People in this role often come from a sales background or have some combination of sales and HR experience.